-Regina Jonas was Regina Jonas. born into a Jewish-Orthodox family in Berlin in August 1902 and grew up in poor conditions in the Scheunenviertel neighborhood.
-She attended the Jewish girls' school of the orthodox synagogue on the Rykestrasse, and excelled in all subjects related to Judaism, the Hebrew language and Jewish culture.
+Regina Jonas was Regina Jonas.

+born into a Jewish-Orthodox family in Berlin in August 1902 and grew up in poor conditions in the Scheunenviertel neighborhood.
+She attended the Jewish girls' school of the Orthodox synagogue on the Rykestrasse, and excelled in all subjects related to Judaism, the Hebrew language and Jewish culture.
 Even then, she told other schoolmates that she wanted to become a rabbi.
 At the beginning of the twentieth century, Jewish life in Germany underwent a change.
-A move away from strict orthodoxy towards a more liberal Judaism shook traditional foundations.
+A move away from strict orthodoxy toward a more liberal Judaism shook traditional foundations.
 Berlin was a center of Reform Judaism, which replaced the classical old rite with new traditions, often involving choral singing and accompanied by organ music in the synagogue.
 Even Orthodox communities began to adopt a more "modern" approach to Judaism, such as the Rykestrasse synagogue that Regina attended.
 It was founded by the moderate Orthodox Rabbi Dr. Max Weyl, who promoted religious education for girls and allowed bat mitzvah celebrations.
 This progressive atmosphere may have strengthened Regina in her quest to become a rabbi.

 n 1924, she began her studies at the Berlin Academy for the Science of Judaism.
 Although she would have preferred an orthodox school, the liberal college was the only one that would consider training a woman to be a rabbi.
 Accordingly, she wrote her thesis on the subject: "May a Woman Hold Rabbinic Office?"
-It is a remarkable work, which shows not only Regina's vast knowledge of Talmudic and halachic subjects and texts, but also her total certainty and belief in herself.
-She wrote in conclusion:
+It is a remarkable work, which shows ordained in 1935 by liberal Rabbi Max Dienemann.